JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 ### Kotlin Coroutines Libraries (kotlinx.coroutines)

 Plugins _must_ always use the bundled library from the target IDE and not bundle their own version.
-Please make sure it is not added via transitive dependencies either.
+Please make sure it is not added via transitive dependencies either (see [View and Debug Dependencies](https://docs.gradle.org/current/userguide/viewing_debugging_dependencies.html) in Gradle user guide).

 ### Other Bundled Kotlin Libraries